Disclaimer

 Exercise isn’t optional.
 It’s medicine.
 Just as you wouldn’t skip your B12, don’t skip your movement.
 It’s one of the most effective and underutilized tools in the nitrous recovery toolkit—accessible, empowering, and profoundly healing.

-Medications and Psychedelic Treatments for Nitrous Addiction
+6. Medications for Nitrous Addiction

 Nitrous oxide can be extremely addictive, with extremely high relapse rates and severe damage to one's life.
 Some addicts describe nitrous as being more difficult to kick than opiates or methamphetamines.